Thor110/UE2-UE4/README.md

 **Both UE4 Scripts** Both UE4 scripts still need some work to properly sort through the associated .mat and .props.txt files.

+**RC UE4 Script** Leon's Republic Commando specific version of UCC cannot accept directories with spaces in them, so the GameData folder must be copied to C:/SWRC for now.

 # UE2-UE4
 A batch script or set of batch scripts I am working on that prepares all of the files for a few ports I am working on.